Spurryag/Quora_Insincere_NLP/README.md

-# QuoraInsincere
+# Quora Insincere Questions Classification Repo
-Python code and tasks for the Quora Insincere Question Challenge on Kaggle
+Python Notebooks and Kanban board for the Quora Insincere Question Challenge on Kaggle